New Moon on

 Moon after ascending node

-6 days after ascending node on 4 January 2089 at 12:45 in ♎ Libra.
-The Moon is located north of the ecliptic over the following 7 days, until the lunar orbit crosses from North to South in descending node on 19 January 2089 at 04:30 in ♈ Aries.
+6 days after ascending node on 4 January 2089 at 12:45 in ♎ Libra the Moon is positioned north of the ecliptic over the following 7 days until the lunar crosses the ecliptic again from North to South in descending node on 19 January 2089 at 04:30 in ♈ Aries.

 Moon after southern standstill

-2 days since the previous standstill on 9 January 2089 at 11:54 in ♐ Sagittarius when the Moon has reached South declination of ∠-18.913°, the lunar orbit is extending northward over the next 12 days to face maximum declination of ∠18.817° at the point of next northern standstill on 23 January 2089 at 16:28 in ♊ Gemini.
+2 days since the last southern standstill on 9 January 2089 at 11:54 in ♐ Sagittarius when the Moon has reached South declination of ∠-18.913° the lunar orbit is extending northward over the next 12 days to face maximum declination of ∠18.817° at the point of next northern standstill on 23 January 2089 at 16:28 in ♊ Gemini.

 Sun-Moon-Earth syzygy